Shared Wisdom Non-Profit Project

 It is believed that the Dalai Lamas are the manifestation of Avalokiteshvara and the Panchen Lamas are the manifestation of Amitabha.
 Together they have accomplished many great deeds for the benefit of the Buddha Dharma and all sentient beings.
 Throughout Tibetan history, the two have also worked tirelessly to safeguard the well-being of the Tibetan people.

-In 2017 and 2018 Shared Wisdom chose to support the Tashi Lhunpo Monastery in-exile, located in Bylakuppe, India, through our 501c3 non-profit.
+Between 2017-2019 Shared Wisdom chose to support the Tashi Lhunpo Monastery in-exile, located in Bylakuppe, India, through our 501c3 non-profit.
 Due in large part to our respect and admiration for Khen Rinpoche Tsetan (pictured below).
 Rinpoche visited Spirit House several times, sharing his wisdom and teachings from the Tibetan Buddhist lineage.
 The joy and sweet nature emanating from this humble monk is inspiring.
 The world benefits from his presence in spoken and unspoken ways.

 It is our mission to support organizations which are endeavoring to impart ancient wisdom through the education of those willing to carry this wisdom.
 The Tibetan Buddhist lineage is a superb example of this potential.
 Without the timely support for the construction and implementation of the university within the Tashi Lhunpo Monastery, the Tibetan Buddhist lineage would have been greatly challenged to continue its development and presence in the world.
 If you wish to support this effort please do so with the donate button.